-Inspired by existing sustainability schemes and the need to harmonise, the Preferred by Nature Sustainability Framework has been revised to provide a single framework for defining and benchmarking sustainability that can be used across different commodities.
-The framework consists of 4 principles and 31 criteria addressing various aspects of what we believe should be considered before claiming something sustainable.
+Inspired by existing sustainability schemes and the need to harmonise, the Preferred by Nature Sustainability Framework has been revised to offer a unified approach for defining and benchmarking sustainability across various commodities.
+Comprising 4 principles and 31 criteria, it addresses diverse aspects of what we believe should be considered before claiming something sustainable.

-The indicators of the Sustainability Framework have also been aligned with the EU Deforestation Regulation (EUDR) (version adopted by the European Parliament on 19 April 2023).
-Organisations looking for a practical list of indicators to align with the Regulation can use the indicators in the Sustainability Framework designated as applicable for the Regulation for this purpose.
+The indicators of the Sustainability Framework have also been aligned with the EU Deforestation Regulation (EUDR).
+Organisations looking for a practical list of forest or farm level indicators to align with the Regulation can use the indicators in the Sustainability Framework designated as applicable for the Regulation for this purpose.

 The Framework differentiates between indicators applicable to land-use operations (e.g. farms and forests) and those relevant to processing and manufacturing entities.
-As such, the Framework can be used by any of these to implement sustainability commitments in their operations.
+As such, it can be used by any of these to implement sustainability commitments in their operations.